Antiglitch Inconsistent With Magnetar Model of AXP: Introduction

-The magnetar model attributes the emission of radiation, steady but periodically modulated (as in AXP) or episodic (as in SGR), to magnetic dissipation, but describes the interaction of the neutron star with its environment as analogous to that of radio pulsars in vacuum, so that the magnetic dipole moment may be inferred from the spin-down rate.
-The picture was complicated by the discovery that some AXP have magnetic dipole moments (inferred from their spin-down rates) within the range of those of radio pulsars.
-Something other than magnetic dipole moment distinguishes AXP (and by implication SGR) from those neutron stars that, if spinning fast enough, would be radio pulsars.
+The picture was complicated by the discovery that some AXP have magnetic dipole moments (as inferred from their spin-down rates) within the range of those of radio pulsars.
+Something other than magnetic dipole moment must distinguish AXP (and by implication SGR) from those neutron stars that, if spinning fast enough, would be radio pulsars.
+In a different class of models \citep{PTH95} this difference is attributed to the presence in AXP/SGR of a fallback disc of matter from the event that produced the neutron star.